ambit/bms-support/docs/crm-managing-contacts.md

 ## Activities

 All interactions with a contact are recorded here.
 The activities list should read as a detailed timeline, informing you (and other users) on any calls, meetings, emails, or any other interaction you might have with the contact.
 For more detail on working with activities, see Recording Activities.

-Selecting New Activity will display a form for entering new activity.
+Selecting New Activity will display a form for entering a new activity.

 The activity list below displays all the activities recorded for the contact, along with options to create follow-up tasks and follow-up opportunities.
 Additionally, administrators also have the option to delete and edit existing activities.

-## Notes

-The notes tab displays any ad-hoc comments about the contact.
-This is for recording miscellaneous information about the contact ('Contact Y is a long standing customer, make sure to always enquire about the health of Joe Bloggs') that complements the sales process.

-You can also attach files here, which will then be viewable by all other users.

-Selecting New Note will open a form for recording new notes via a textbox, and an optional file attachment field.

-Administrators can also edit and delete existing notes/files in the list below.

 ## Tasks